Images Depict Mature Plants

 Burning Bush Shrubs for Sale Online

 Burning Bush Euonymus Shrubs make an excellent addition to many landscapes as a sensational accent hedge.
-This dwarf ornamental shrub’s intense crimson red fall color is sure to stand out and is fairly easy to care for.
-Euonymus alatus is compact and its spring and summer foliage is a rich green hue.
+This dwarf ornamental shrub’s intense crimson red fall color is sure to stand out and is relatively easy to care for.
+Euonymus alatus is compact, and its spring and summer foliage is a rich green hue.
 Plant this shrub in mass and near other evergreen shrubs.

 Also known as Winged Euonymous, this shrub has tiny flowers that bloom into dangling red berries during the late spring to early summer months.
 Birds love these berries, and its seed can naturally plant new shrubs when dropped in rich soil.

-The berries, bark, leaves, and seeds of the Burning Bush shrub are suspected to be poisonous due to its relation to other poisonous species.
-Be sure to keep away from pets and small children who may be tempted to taste its berries.
+The berries, bark, leaves, and seeds of the Burning Bush shrub are suspected to be poisonous due to their relation to other toxic species.
+Avoid pets and small children who may be tempted to taste its berries.

 |Mature Height:||6 to 8 Feet|

 |Classification:||Broad leaved deciduous shrub|

 |Foliage:||Dark green, turning bright red in fall|